ShrutiKatre/locus_assignment/README.md

 ## Assumptions
 1. The user is already authenticated once it enters the application.
+2. The application is designed for frequent changes in roles, entitlements and users added in roles.
-2. The user running the application is superuser, so he can see all the roles and entitlements.
+3. The user running the application is superuser, so he can see all the roles and entitlements.
-3. The actions provided for entities are create and delete for the sake of simplicity.
+4. The actions provided for entities are create and delete for the sake of simplicity.

 ## Functionality